 When completing your initial online application, you may choose up to two programmes in order of preference.
 If you are applying for two programmes, please submit a separate statement of academic purpose for each programme.
 Your choices will be considered in sequence, and it is only possible to hold one offer of a place, so if you are offered a place on your first-choice programme you will not be considered for your second-choice unless you specifically request it.

-If you are unsuccessful in your application to both of your initially chosen programmes and you wish to be considered for further, additional choices, you may do this by submitting the new choices form via our How do I…? page and paying an additional administrative fee of £100.
+If you are unsuccessful in your application to both of your initially chosen programmes and you wish to be considered for further, additional choices, you may do this by submitting the new choices form via the Graduate Applicant Portal and paying an additional administrative fee of £105.
 You should not use this form before receiving a decision on each of your original programme choices, unless you wish to withdraw your initial programme choices.

 Please note that changing your programme choices after you have submitted your online application may cause significant delays to your application being considered.

 You are not permitted to submit an application using the online application system more than ONCE in the same admissions cycle.
 If you submit a second online application within the same admissions cycle, it will not be considered.
-To apply to further programmes after you have submitted your initial online application, you must use the new choices form via our How do I…? page.
+To apply to further programmes after you have submitted your initial online application, you must use the new choices form via the Graduate Applicant Portal.

 All applications must be accompanied by supporting documents.
 Some of these are required by all applicants, others are only needed for specific programmes.
 Details of specific requirements are given on the programme pages.